Last Updated on April 18, 2020

 Knowing if the projected cash balance may be negative gives the business owner critical information whether they need to invest more cash, increase sales, decrease expenses or possibly not start the business.

-New business owners should also use the cash flow statement to take into account seasonality which is the variability of monthly sales for a business.
+Small business owners should also use the cash flow statement to take into account seasonality which is the variability of monthly sales for a business.
 Some businesses are greatly affected by seasonality like swimming pool cleaners for example as they are typically busy during nice weather months and slow in the winter.
 Running a cash flow analysis with the projected seasonality of the business is useful as the owner can determine whether they are starting with enough cash or for having necessary information to property set monthly budgets.

 Preparing cash flow projections for existing businesses is also very important information as they can be used to analyze the potential future impact of decisions and investments to the company.
 This statement can help project whether the company has enough cash on hand to take on a large client that pays on credit or to evaluate the cash impact from making a large investment.